Squareville/lu-toolbox/README.md

  * Custom LEGO Exchange Format (.lxf/.lxfml) Importer.
  * Automatic model preparation with many useful processes.
- * Custom, helpful workflow for baking materials, lighting, ambient occlusion, alpha, and more to vertex colors.
+ * Custom workflow for baking materials, lighting, ambient occlusion, alpha, and more to vertex colors.
  * Automatic pathtraced hidden surface removal to clean out model interiors of unseen geometry.
  * Many options and toggles to fit a variety of artist workflows.